Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - hold a Health Care Card (including a Low Income Health Care Card)

-- receive the South Australian government energy concession
+- receive the South Australian government energy bill concession

-If you have received a particular REES activity, eg a water efficient shower head, you will not be eligible for it again.
+If you have received a REES audit or a particular REES activity at your current address, for example, a water efficient shower head, you will not be eligible for the same thing again.
 You may be able to receive a different REES activity, such as LED light globes.
 Speak to a REES contractor to see what your options are.